Skip to main content

 Off-Campus Resources

-The Center for Reformation Research at Concordia Seminary in nearby Clayton, Missouri also provides a wealth of primary sources and reference materials for the Protestant Reformation.
+The Center for Reformation Research at Concordia Seminary in nearby Clayton, Missouri, also provides a wealth of primary sources and reference materials for the Protestant Reformation.

 Phi Alpha Theta

-In order to be considered for membership in the Mu Alpha Chapter of Phi Alpha Theta at Saint Louis University, undergraduate students must have completed at least 12 semester hours in history.
+To be considered for membership in the Mu Alpha Chapter of Phi Alpha Theta at Saint Louis University, undergraduate students must have completed at least 12 semester hours in history.
 They must also have a GPA of 3.0 or better overall with a GPA of at least 3.1 in history.

 Phi Alpha Theta also sponsors an undergraduate conference every year.